James Sands: International career

 Sands regularly featured for the United States under-17s in 2017 and helped his nation finish second in the CONCACAF Under-17 Championship in May.
 The United States eventually lost to Mexico in a penalty shootout, although Sands scored and was named to the "Team of the Tournament."

 In July 2021, Sands was called up to the senior team for the 2021 CONCACAF Gold Cup and made his debut against Haiti as a substitute.
-He started in the final game of the tournament, in which the United States defeated Mexico 1-0.
+He started in the final game of the tournament, in which the United States defeated Mexico 1–0.

+In June 2023, interim coach BJ Callaghan called Sands to the 2023 Gold Cup roster.
+As of June 30, 2023, he started in both the games verses Jamaica and St. Kitts and Nevis.